Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity

+Intuitively, the value $\frac{1}{g}$ in Lemma~\ref{EXITP} represents the maximum, over all cycles (excluding the depot), of the average number of customers per tour used to serve that cycle.
+Thus, a larger value of $g$ indicates that each tour serves fewer customers on average.

-In our algorithm, we frequently use a special case that the input cycle packing is a mod-$k$-cycle packing $\C_{\bmod k}$ of $G[V]$.
-We have a good approximation ratio for this special case and a good algorithm to find a mod-$k$-cycle packing.
-By Lemma~\ref{EXITP} and the previous analysis, we can get that
+In our algorithm, we frequently use a special case that the input cycle cover is a mod-$k$-cycle cover $\C_{\bmod k}$ in $G[V]$.
+We have a good approximation ratio for this special case and a good algorithm to find a mod-$k$-cycle cover.
+By Lemma~\ref{EXITP} and the previous analysis, we have the following reuslt.